 No corner of Floyd, on the map or in the mind, escapes the author’s notice as he gazes through the HaruSpex.
 Several readers have asked for more information about the makeup and history of this mystical monocle.
 The owner-author obliges.Imagine that its central jewel were described in The Crystal Bible: A Definitive Guide to Crystals, by Judy Hall (Cincinnati: Walking Stick Press, 2003):

 ORIGIN: Unknown, perhaps interstellar.

 ATTRIBUTES: Substance unidentified, gems apparently related to emeralds.
 Cut exotic.
 Reputed tool of haruspication.

 Various single-jewel sequels begin with the grieving ruler.
 Did he bestow it upon a shaman for use as an artificial eye?
 Did a prisoner steal it to bribe a jailer, who then traded it for a s’hgmhth (a kind of B & B that provides chains for the guests)?
 Did a sinner give it to a venal priest as an indulgence?
 Most likely a refugee, pilgrim, explorer, soldier, or farmer achieved possession and exchanged it for a sort of passport.
 This figure was then carried across seas and up unknown tributaries by sail, paddle, and pole.
 In one of these water-versions of the story, the jewel was eventually rafted up a river in what would become the state of Virginia, then buried in a Native American settlement, maybe to hide it, maybe to encourage the growth of crops.

 Of course its thirteen jewels have an obvious mystical-musical significance.
-Witness Wikipedia about ten + three: “the interval between the sixth and first scale degrees when the sixth is transposed up an octave, creating a compound sixth, or thirteenth.”
+Witness Wikipedia on the phenomenon of ten + three: “the interval between the sixth and first scale degrees when the sixth is transposed up an octave, creating a compound sixth, or thirteenth.”